clempo2/JD2-SkeletonGame/README.md

   For example: cd c:\P-ROC & git clone -b dmd https://github.com/clempo2/SkeletonGameDMD.git
 - Copy [JD2-SkeletonGame](https://github.com/clempo2/JD2-SkeletonGame) to C:\P-ROC\JD2-SkeletonGame
   For example: cd c:\P-ROC & git clone https://github.com/clempo2/JD2-SkeletonGame.git
 - Install the [JD2-pyprocgame media kit](https://github.com/clempo2/JD2-pyprocgame-media).
-Follow and adapt the instructions in the media kit repository to extract the assets over JD2-SkeletonGame.
+Follow the instructions in the media kit repository to extract the assets over JD2-SkeletonGame.
 For example, after the installation you should have the directory C:\P-ROC\JD2-SkeletonGame\assets\sound
 - Edit config.yaml to comment out this line when using a real P-ROC
     ```
     #pinproc_class: procgame.fakepinproc.FakePinPROC # comment out this line when using a real P-ROC.